projectweekend/Pi-Control-Service/README.md

 #### Using the GPIO service

 For convenience there is a client library you can install and use on the computer that will be remotely controlling a Raspberry Pi.
-The `RABBIT_URL` and `DEVICE_KEY` values referenced in the section above are also used to connect the client.
+The same `RABBIT_URL` and `DEVICE_KEY` values referenced in the section above are also used to connect the client.

+##### Installing the client

 ```
 pip install Pi-Control-Client
 ```

+##### Using the client

 ```python
 from pi_control_client import GPIOClient